May Stone (educator): Hindman Settlement School

 Stone met Katherine Pettit through the Federation of Women's Clubs in 1899.
 With Pettit, Stone spent three summers conducting a series of schools for the Federation near Hazard and Hindman, Kentucky, from 1899 to 1901.
 Local man Solomon Everage asked the two women to establish a school in the Troublesome Creek area, and, in 1902, with financing from the Women's Christian Temperance Union, Stone and Pettit co-founded Hindman Settlement School in Knott County, Kentucky.

 Stone was responsible for much of the administrative and financial work at the Hindman School and may have made many of the financial decisions at the school, or at least calculated the financial costs of new programs and activities.
 In 1912, Pettit left to found Pine Mountain Settlement School, but Stone remained on as principal.
 Under her leadership, the Hindman School taught courses in traditional academic subjects and industrial arts.
 Teachers offered medical clinics and helped improve other rural schools in Knott County.
 During the Depression, Stone even used her own wealth to keep the school functioning.

 Stone had a great interest in mountain handicrafts, collecting "coverlids" (coverlets), and was an expert in genealogy.
-She often told the local people around Hindman about how she could trace their relationships among each other.
+She often told the local people around Hindman about how she could trace their relationships with each other.